How It Works Generate a Quest Have Questions? Contact Start a quest

 One credit per quest.

-Bundles save more — once you've played your first one, save costs on credits with a bundle.
+Bundles save more — once you've played your first one, save costs on credits with the purchase of a bundle.

 1 Credit